lennon-c/SandBox_Mkdocs/docs/Playground/code execution.md

 ````

 ## running own hosted module in GitHub
+This is really cool, one can use `markdown-exec` to showcase own projects that are hosted in GitHub.
+Or to insert examples in the docstrings as for class [`Two_numbers`][sandbox.calculations.Two_numbers]

 Here, a python script importing a class from this project module `sandbox.calculations.Two_numbers`.

 ```python exec="true" source="tabbed-left" result="pycon"